ezsystems/commerce-documentation/docs/guide/navigation/navigation.md

 ### Using a product catalog

-A product catalog has to be set up in the Back Office using a Product Catalog Content item which introduces the products for the shop, for example:
+A product catalog has to be set up in the Back Office using a Product Catalog Content item which adds products to the shop, for example:

 ![](../img/navigation_5.png)